1.4.32 Internal Control Review Program

 2. Qualitative evaluation of this program’s effectiveness is determined by:

-3. When applicable, how external stakeholders such as TIGTA and GAO use or interpret the findings and recommendations of the ICR team and whether they find the analysis and recommendations thoughtful, insightful and comprehensive.
+3. When applicable, how external stakeholders such as TIGTA and GAO use or interpret the findings and recommendations of the ICR team or analyst and whether they find the analysis and recommendations thoughtful, insightful and comprehensive.

 Program Controls